Apgar Lookout – Spring Hiking in Glacier National Park

 But as we neared the end, the trail began to wrap around Apgar Mountain.

 First, we saw an incredible view of the West Glacier area.
-The river winds through the valley and the mountains rise above as we looked southeast.
+The river winds through the valley, and the mountains rise above as we look southeast.

 The Lookout